ShivaniSarah/Metaheuristic-Dynamic-Resource-Provisioning-in-Multi-Cloud-Environment/README.md

 # MetaCloud for Resource Provisioning
-Multi-Objective Optimization for Dynamin a Multi-Cloud Environment using Lion Optimization Algorithm
+Multi-Objective Optimization for Dynamic Resource Provisioning in a Multi-Cloud Environment using Lion Optimization Algorithm